 ExposUM Institute: “Building a Strong Sense of Community”

-“With this launch, our primary goal is to announce our plans for the coming months and years, but above all, we want to foster a strong sense of community around the ExposUM Institute by communicating the values that underpin it,” explains Charlotte Boullé, a researcher on the TransVIHMI team and a member of ExposUM’s executive committee, “the codir.”
-The name was chosen in reference to the concept of the exposome, which refersto “the totality of exposures to external and environmental factors (diet, pollution, infectious agents, etc.)capable of affecting human health,” explains Eric Delaporte, professor of infectious diseases and also a member of the “codir,” which has a total of four members: Charlotte Boullé, Eric Delaporte, as well as Mircea Sofonea, an epidemiologist atthe PCCEI’ , and Aurélie Binot, an anthropologist and agronomist at Astre.
+“With this launch, our goal is first and foremost to announce our plans for the coming months and years, but above all, we want to foster a strong sense of community around the ExposUM Institute by communicating the values that underpin it,” explains Charlotte Boullé, a researcher on the TransVIHMI team and a member of ExposUM’s executive committee, or “codir.”
+The name was chosen in reference to the concept of the exposome, which refersto “the totality of exposures to external and environmental factors (diet, pollution, infectious agents, etc.)capable of affecting human health,” explains Eric Delaporte, a professor of infectious diseases and also a member of the “codir,” which has a total of four members: Charlotte Boullé, Eric Delaporte, as well as Mircea Sofonea, an epidemiologist atthe PCCEI’ , and Aurélie Binot, an anthropologist and agronomist at Astre.

 A unifying theme